Exabyte-io/documentation/docs/infrastructure/resource/queues.md

 ## Charge Policies

-We deploy two charge policies, as explained below:
+We deploy two charge policies, as explained below.

 - **core seconds**: jobs are charged according to the number of core-seconds consumed
 - **core hours**: jobs are charged according to the nearest (greater) integer number of core-hours consumed; also referred to as "whole hours"